Jeremiah 44:7-10

 Persisting in idolatry after witnessing God’s judgment reveals a hardened heart that refuses to learn from divine discipline.

-8 in that you provoke me to anger with the works of your hands, burning incense to other gods in the land of Egypt, where you have gone to live; that you may be cut off, and that you may be a curse and a reproach among all the nations of the earth?
+8 Why are you provoking Me to anger by the work of your hands by burning incense to other gods in the land of Egypt, where you have gone to reside?
+As a result, you will be cut off and will become an object of cursing and reproach among all the nations of the earth.

-9 Have you forgotten the wickedness of your fathers, and the wickedness of the kings of Judah, and the wickedness of their wives, and your own wickedness, and the wickedness of your wives, which they committed in the land of Judah and in the streets of Jerusalem?
+9 Have you forgotten the wickedness of your fathers and of the kings of Judah and their wives, as well as the wickedness that you and your wives committed in the land of Judah and in the streets of Jerusalem?

 Persisting in idolatry after witnessing God’s judgment reveals a hardened heart that refuses to learn from divine discipline.